ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 By completing these phases, the Science Data Kit will provide a cohesive, intuitive, and reliable experience for scientific users, establishing a solid foundation for future enhancements.

+### Future Roadmap: Documentation Maintenance and Long-term Strategy

+Following the completion of the current active roadmaps, the Science Data Kit will focus on a comprehensive documentation maintenance strategy to ensure long-term sustainability and ease of use.
+This roadmap includes:

+#### Phase 3: Long-term Documentation Strategy

+1. **Content Migration**
+   - Gradually migrate any remaining valuable content from legacy files to the appropriate location in the new structure
+   - Ensure all documentation follows the established standards and organization
+   - Update cross-references to maintain a cohesive documentation system

+2. **Documentation Archiving**
+   - Create a `docs/legacy/` directory for historical documentation
+   - Move deprecated files to the legacy directory with clear notices
+   - Maintain an archive index for reference purposes

+3. **Automated Documentation Checks**
+   - Implement markdown linting in CI/CD pipelines
+   - Add automated link checking to prevent broken references
+   - Create documentation coverage reports to identify gaps
+   - Implement version consistency checks across documentation files

+4. **Documentation Maintenance Automation**
+   - Develop scripts to assist with documentation updates
+   - Create templates for new documentation types
+   - Implement automated documentation generation from code where appropriate
+   - Establish regular documentation review cycles

+This long-term strategy will ensure that the Science Data Kit documentation remains accurate, comprehensive, and easy to maintain as the project continues to evolve.

 Together, these roadmaps will guide the transformation of the Science Data Kit into a user-friendly, well-tested scientific software platform with a well-organized repository structure and a clear path to advanced capabilities for long-term growth and sustainability.

 Note: This file has been updated in place (rather than creating a new version with _v2 suffix) to keep file counts to a minimum.